esimms999/ericstrava/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ericstrava: Analysis of Eric’s Strava Data
+# ericstrava: Analysis of Eric’s Strava Data with a Shiny App

 <!-- badges: start -->